-In addition to the requirements of the repository, the scientific publications will be also accessible via the UCBH and website, following a user-friendly approach (tabs).
-All the users of UCBH, registered or not, will be able to access them.
+In addition to the requirements of the repository, the scientific publications and public deliverables are also accessible via the UCBH and website, following a user-friendly approach (tabs).
+All the users of UCBH, registered or not, are able to access them.